akilblanchard/akilblanchard/README.md

 - :zap: Fun Fact: I started using the CLI before I actually knew what it was.
 - :zap: In my free time, I'm either at the gym, playing saxophone or struggling to beat a God of War level.

 ---
+## 🔭 Current Endeavors :
+I’m currently working as a Service Desk Technician and on my own I am learning about programming and contributing to frontend and backend for building web applications.

+---